vimalavinisha/angular2-image-popup/CONTRIBUTING.md

 1. `cd examples/angular-cli`
 2. `npm start` => if everything is ok (also in browser's console), kill the process and go to the next step
 3. `npm run build:dev`
-4. `cd dist && lite-server` => if everything is ok (also in browser's console), kill the process and go to the next step
+4. `cd dist/angular-cli && lite-server` => if everything is ok (also in browser's console), kill the process and go to the next step
-5. `cd ..`
+5. `cd ../..`
 6. `npm run build:prod`
-7. `cd dist && lite-server` => if everything is ok (also in browser's console), kill the process and go to the next step
+7. `cd dist/angular-cli && lite-server` => if everything is ok (also in browser's console), kill the process and go to the next step
-8. `cd ../../..`
+8. `cd ../../../..`

 # E. Run angular-cli-5 example
 1. `cd examples/angular-cli-5`